tony-ccs/blockchain-graph-analysis/README.md

 ## Prerequisite

 Requirements:
+1. plyvel
+2. python-bitcoinlib
-1. bitcoin-blockchain-parser:
+3. bitcoin-blockchain-parser:
 https://github.com/alecalve/python-bitcoin-blockchain-parser
-2. plyvel:
-  sudo apt-get install libleveldb-dev

-You can install the required packages
+You can install the required packages of following the following steps Unix in terminal:

-Alternative
+1. chmod +x ./pkg.sh

+2. ./pkg.sh